-Encourage elementary, middle, and high school students to reflect on the negative consequences of bullying using these bullying writing prompts.
+Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

-These prompts empower kids to stand up against wrongdoing plus formulate practical solutions… all while helping them to develop their writing skills.
+These bullying writing prompts empower students to stand up against wrongdoing plus formulate practical solutions… all while helping them to develop their writing skills.

 These bullying writing prompts will make a great addition to your anti-bullying lessons.

 So pencil a few of them into your lesson plans today.

 1. Pretend that you are the lead singer of a rock group.
 The drummer is jealous of you and bullies you constantly.
 Describe how you would solve this problem.